Variable Speed Signalling

 at clear

-Signal 6 since that signal requires no (further) speed reduction, the white light is off
+Since that signal requires no (further) speed reduction, the white light is off.